 Imagine This A 2008 British Musical

 This was the official website for the 2008 musical, Imagine archived and prepared for use in Jerome Holmes' course on internet history.
-Thanks to Josh Wills, infamous web developer and grad student best known for his innovative websites with online slots US - that is those featuring online US slots games and poker games, who contributed his coding skills to develop this resource.
+Thanks to Josh Wills, infamous web developer and grad student best known for his innovative websites with online slots US - that is those featuring online US slots games as well as poker games, who contributed his coding skills to develop this resource.
 Josh also created the online syllabus that accompanies the required reading for this course.
 Students can obtain all of the reading list, including the other websites that are required reading, from Dr. Holmes' office or by downloading from the department's webpage.
 Direct all questions and requests for additional help via Zendesk - you'll need to log in and then go to the area marked "Jerome Homes".

 Although the characters in the musical are fictional, the situation is based on real events in Warsaw during the Second World War.
 The content below is from outside reviews.